 - Place white chocolate chips and sweetened condensed milk in a medium microwave-safe bowl.
 Microwave in 30-second increments until melted and sweetened condensed milk is incorporated, stirring between each interval.

 - Pour half molten fudge into another microwave-safe bowl and set aside.

 - To one bowl, add cinnamon, cayenne pepper, and red food coloring.
 Stir to blend.
 Add more red color or cayenne as desired.

-- Pour red spicy fudge into the loaf pan.
+- Pour red spicy fudge into loaf pan.
 Tap the pan on the counter to level the top and release air bubbles.
 Refrigerate until set.

-- Once the red fudge is set, warm the uncolored half of the fudge by microwaving and stirring as before until fudge is runny.
+- Once red fudge is set, warm uncolored half of fudge by microwaving and stirring as before until fudge is runny.

 - Add vanilla extract and blue coloring.
 Stir to blend.
 Add more blue food coloring until the desired shade is reached.

 - Pour blue fudge over red and chill until set.
-The heat from the warm blue fudge should be enough to weld the colors together.
+The heat from warm blue fudge should be enough to weld the colors together.

-- Once fully set, remove fudge from the pan.
+- Once fully set, remove fudge from pan.
 Cut into strips that are half and half.

-- Vanilla extract can be replaced with mint extract, but note that the mint will not calm the cayenne as well as vanilla will.
+- Mint extract can be substituted for the vanilla extract if desired, but note that the mint will not calm the cayenne as well as the vanilla will.